insights

 Colorectal Cancer: Disease Risk and Prevention

-Worldwide, colorectal cancer (CRC) is the second most common cancer in women and the third most common in men.1 Global statistics estimate that 1.09 million deaths were due to CRC in 2019 and more than 1.9 million new cases of CRC were diagnosed in 2020.1 In the United States, the American Cancer Society ranks colon and rectum cancers third for new cancer cases and second for cancer-related deaths when statistics for men and women are combined.2,3
+Worldwide, colorectal cancer (CRC) is the third most common cancer.1 Global statistics estimate that close to one million deaths were due to CRC in 2022 and more than 1.9 million new cases of CRC were diagnosed the same year.1 In the United States, the American Cancer Society ranks colon and rectum cancers third for new cancer cases and second for cancer-related deaths when statistics for men and women are combined.2,3

-Family history of CRC, personal history of inflammatory bowel disease, or family history of a hereditary CRC syndrome such as Lynch syndrome are all considered high-risk factors for colon and rectum cancers.
-As with genetics, advanced age and race are other unmodifiable risk factors for CRC.
-While early-onset CRC in patients younger than 50 years of age accounts for approximately 10% of current diagnoses and the incidence is increasing in this population,4 the majority of CRC cases are diagnosed in adults over the age of 50.
-For Black adults in the US, CRC is the third most common cancer.
-The rate of new colon and rectum cancer cases is highest among this population, with incidence rates 21% and 18% higher in Black men and women respectively compared to white adults.5,6
+Family history of CRC or family history of a hereditary CRC syndrome such as Lynch syndrome are considered high-risk factors for colon and rectum cancers.
+Additionally, advanced age and race are two other unmodifiable risk factors for CRC.
+While early-onset CRC in those younger than 50 years of age accounts for approximately 10% of current diagnoses and the incidence is increasing in this population,4 the majority of CRC cases are diagnosed in adults over the age of 50.
+For Black adults in the US, CRC is the third most common cancer, and statistics from 2021 indicate that new colon and rectum cancer cases in the US are highest among adults who identify as Black, American Indian, or Alaska Native.5,6

 Early-onset and late-onset colorectal cancer

-Research studies continue to investigate the etiology of early-onset CRC to help identify risk factors and clarify characteristics that may distinguish the disease process and outcomes from colon and rectum cancers in older adults.13,19 A 2022 systematic review and meta-analysis of 20 studies identified several significant risk factors for early-onset CRC, including CRC history in a first-degree relative (RR=4.21, 95% CI: 2.61-6.79), hyperlipidemia (RR=1.62, 95% CI: 1.22-2.13), obesity (RR=1.54, 95% CI: 1.01-2.35), and alcohol consumption (high vs. non-drinkers) (RR=1.71, 95% CI: 1.62-1.80).20 A cohort study (N=769,871 individuals with CRC; 82.7% identified as white) compared the demographics and rates of survival for patients diagnosed with early-onset CRC with those diagnosed with CRC between the ages of 51 and 55.17 Those patients with early-onset CRC were more likely to be diagnosed at an advanced stage, to have rectal tumors, to have less comorbidities, to be female, to have Medicaid, and to identify in the “other” race category.17 Please note that the published demographic analysis in this study was limited to racial identifiers of white, Black, and other.
+Research studies continue to investigate the disease development of early-onset CRC to help identify risk factors and clarify characteristics that may distinguish the disease process and outcomes from colon and rectum cancers in older adults.13,19 A recent study identified several significant risk factors for early-onset CRC, including CRC history in a first-degree relative, a high concentration of fat in the blood, obesity, and high alcohol consumption.20 Studies have also found that patients with early-onset CRC are more likely to be diagnosed at an advanced stage, to have rectal tumors, to have less comorbidities, to be female, and to have Medicaid.17

 Lifestyle Modifications for Prevention

-A large 2022 meta-analysis of cohort and case-control studies (N=3,059,009 participants) investigated the relationship between various plant-based diets (i.e., vegan and vegetarian diets, Mediterranean diet, prudent diet, semi-vegetarian diet, and DASH diet) and risk of digestive system cancers.23 Overwhelmingly, the reported results suggested that plant-based diets were significantly associated with both reduced risk of developing and odds of having neoplasms in the digestive system (cohort adjusted RR=0.82, 95% CI: 0.78-0.86; case-control adjusted OR=0.70, 95% CI: 0.64-0.77).23 Specific to colon and rectum cancers in cohort studies, a plant-based diet significantly reduced the risk of colorectal, rectal, and colon cancers by 24%, 16%, and 12%, respectively.23
+A recent large study with over three million participants overwhelmingly suggested that plant-based diets were significantly associated with both reduced risk of developing and odds of having tumors in the digestive system.23 Specific to colon and rectum cancers, the study indicated that a plant-based diet significantly reduced the risk of colorectal, rectal, and colon cancers by 24%, 16%, and 12%, respectively.23

-Research continues to elucidate the various risk factors involved in the development of both early-onset and late-onset CRC.
-Foundational functional medicine interventions for gut balance and health such as nutrition and movement are among those modifiable lifestyle factors that may help in cancer prevention and are also low-risk therapeutic approaches to optimize a patient’s overall health and wellness.
+Research continues to clarify the various risk factors involved in the development of both early-onset and late-onset CRC.
+Foundational functional medicine interventions for gut balance and health such as nutrition and movement are among those modifiable lifestyle factors that may help in cancer prevention and are also low-risk therapeutic approaches to optimize overall health and wellness.

 Related Articles